MakeSchool-Tutorials/Makestagram-Swift-V3/P04-Setup-App-Structure/content.md

 ![Delete Missing File](assets/delete_missing_file.png)

+Delete each of the files below from your project navigator:

+- ViewController.swift
+- Main.storyboard
+- LaunchScreen.storyboard
+- Info.plist
+- GoogleService-Info.plist

+> [info]
+You should only be deleting the greyed-out files listed above.
+Make sure you don't delete your `AppDelegate.swift` or `Assets.xcassets` folder because we didn't move or rearrange them in our file directory.

 Next, we'll need to either right-click in our project navigator or click on the plus button in the bottom left corner of the project navigator and select the option `Add Files to "Makestagram"`:

 ![Adding Existing Files](assets/add_existing_files.png)